Our journey into being a parent.

 Ok, lean in a bit.
 I believe that men have this syndrome which I will name superman syndrome, where we have to come to the rescue and save the day.
 Can you imagine if someone you love dearly is undergoing high levels of discomfort and pain and all you can do is just stand beside her paralysed and not be able to take the pain away.

 I mean it’s just horrible.
 Imagine the strain that puts on the mind.
 I think post delivery we should also get maybe a lying couch for the ‘baby level’ pain we also went through.

 It reminds me of movie scenes when the actors’ family or loved one is in trouble and there’s nothing they can do.
 I am by no means trivialising the physical chronic pain experienced during childbirth, but I just think that men also undergo serious psychological pain.

-Do you agree with me that men also go through high levels of pain during childbirth?
+Do you agree with me that men also go through high levels of pain during pregnancy and childbirth?